dciberlin/ds-record-store/TASKS.md

 This file lists the changes that need to be made in each stage.
 It is ordered in reverse chronological order, meaning that the last changes made will always be on top of the file, so that readers will not have to scroll all the way down with each task added.

+## Task 06 - Relations

+Relations relation relations.
+The fact is that MongoDB is a NoSQL database.
+It means that it is non-relational, among other things.
+To implement a kind of relations between documents, we use references by IDs or embed documents directly.
+In the task we will update our code in order to create relations between our models.
+We can see that an order contains the id of a record but when we retreat an order we only see the id and not the data of the record as well.
+We will introduce one to ne and one to many relationships between our models and populate data when needed.

+**Story**: Our client, the record store, would like to be able to have the addresses of each user in a spesific format.
+They would also like to see the data of a record when an order is being retrieved so they can make their shopping cart look nice.

+**TODO**

+1. Create a new schema called address containing a street and a city.
+2. Connect the address schema with our user schema (1-to-1).
+3. Update your controlles so when you create/delete/post/retrieve a new user, a new address will be created/deleted/posted/retrieved as well.
+4. Using refs, connect the record schema with the order one (1-to-many).

 ## Task 06 - Validation and Sanitization

 In this task we will introduce data validation.
 How we will we know that the format of the email the user inserted is valid?
 Using `express-validator` we will validate our data before we save them in our database.
 If something is not valid, we will return a detailed error message to the user.
 After validation, we will sanitize our data using `express-validator`.
 Validation is about making sure our data are in the right format.
 Sanitzation though is all about making sure the data are also noise-free.
 No extra spaces, no uppercase mixed with lowercase, normalized emails etc.